 See an automatically generated example of what your class timetable may look like for a selected set of subjects.

-When MyTimetable opens for planning, the University's annual timetable will be available for you to view.
-You can use the planner tool to see an example clash-free class timetable for a selected set of subjects, or to view class times for all University subjects offered in the upcoming study period.
+Once the timetable has been published, you can use the planner tool to generate an example of a clash-free class timetable for a selected set of subjects, or to view class times for all University subjects offered in the upcoming study period.

 For information on when the planning period opens, see timetable dates.

 The MyTimetable homepage gives a summary of your enrolled subjects and the allocation statuses for each class type.

 At the top of the page under your personal details, you can see a summary of your allocations:

 - Allocated: You have been allocated to a class.

 - Pending: You have entered your preferences and are waiting to be allocated.

 - Not Allocated: You have not selected any preferences and/or have not been allocated into any classes.

 The left sidepanel contains a list of all your enrolled subjects.
 Subjects will be grouped together under their study period/semester.
 The study periods that require your attention will be expanded to show your enrolled subjects, as well as information about the allocation and preference statuses of your class types for these subjects.
 You can open and close the list of subjects in a study period by clicking on the arrow.